v-mapper/vmconf/README.md

 # vmconf

-hello from the future!! virtual mad is where it's at

 Install vMAD, upload vmapper, fill out autoconfig section for V-Mapper and....<BR>
 1 execute job ``vm: install vmapper (autoupdate enabled)`` to install vmapper on devices (with default MAD rom)<BR>
 2 for new atvs, alternatively, use vmpper rom <BR>